NikosAlexandris/pvgis-prototype/docs/development/optimisation.md

 - reviewing and refactoring core algorithms to reduce complexity
 - use systematically efficient libraries like [NumPy][NumPy] and [SciPy][SciPy] for numerical computations.
 - best programming practices like avoiding Python's currently inefficient `for` loop

+## High Performance Computation with Python ?

+Explore the great potential
+of using external libraries/frameworks for High Performance Computing to boost the performance of PVGIS.

+- Compilers/Just-in-Time Compilers

+    - PyPy: A Just-In-Time (JIT) compiler for Python.
+    - mypyc: A compiler that compiles Python to C-extension modules.
+    - Pyjion: A JIT compiler for Python, using the .NET CLR.
+    - Cython: A compiler that converts Python code to C for better performance.

+- Libraries/Frameworks

+    - Jax: A library for numerical computations with auto-differentiation and GPU/TPU support.
+    - GT4Py: A framework for writing stencil computations in geosciences.
+    - Pythran: A compiler-like tool that converts Python to optimized C++ code, but also acts as a library.
+    - Dace: An framework for data-centric parallel programming with support for Ahead-of-Time (AoT) compilation in addition to JIT.

 ## Load Balancing